 While Exeter isn’t anywhere near as touristy as the likes of London, Bath, and Oxford, it is a wonderful city with loads of things to do.
 Add that to a fantastic food scene and a relaxed city atmosphere, and it’s easy to see why it’s worth spending a day in Exeter!

-Claire is a South West England local.
+Good to Know: This one day in Exeter itinerary comes to us from Claire, a South West England local.
 After blogging about international destinations for six years, she started her blog Go South West England to shine a light on her local area.

 Here, she blogs about everything from where to visit and what to eat in the region to interesting stories about the area!